twrchtrwyth/pelican/content/pages/books.md

 Gene Wolfe
 : The Fifth Head of Cerberus

----

----

 ## Unfinished

-I aim to get round to getting through these one day...
+*The fact that I did not finish the below is not necessarily a reflection on their quality.
+I aim to get through them all one day...*

 Olaf Stapledon
 : Star Maker